 - Depression or general lack of interest

 - Hallucinations (such as seeing or hearing things)

 - Skin rashes

-The first and most important step is to have every physician involved in treatment be aware of every medication and even multivitamin taken by Mom or Dad daily.
-Collect every bottle and make a detailed list including the drug name, size of dosage (in milligrams or international units), recommended dosage (daily or daily frequency, for example), and any cautions stated on the bottle or package.
+The first and most important step is to inform every physician involved in your loved one’s treatment of every medication and supplement your loved one takes.
+The easiest way to do this is to collect every pill bottle/container and make a detailed account of their medication regimen.
+The list should include each drug’s name, strength (in milligrams or international units), recommended dosage, instructions (such as frequency and timing), and any cautions stated on the bottle or package.